beverly-hills-money-gangster/Daikombat-server/README.md

 Game client is also configurable through environments variables:

 - `CLIENT_MAX_SERVER_INACTIVE_MLS` Maximum server inactivity time(in milliseconds).
 Default - `10_000`.
-- `CLIENT_COMPRESS` Turns on protobuf data compression using zlib(used mostly for testing, not recommended to be set to `false` in prod).
-Default - `true`.
 - `CLIENT_FAST_TCP` Enables fast TCP configurations(used mostly for testing, not recommended to be set to `false` in prod).
 Default - `true`.